Algorithm structure

 sgsR

-is primarily scripted using the tidyverse
+is scripted using the terra

-package to handle raster processing, and sf
+handle raster processing, and sf

 strat_*